 If you have only one sensor, that is all the information you need.
 But if you have more than one, you need to know which temperature is from which sensor.
-The File menu in the laptop application has an entry, “View Sensor Info File”:
+The File menu in the laptop application has an entry, “View Run Info File”: